pawso/chat/README.md

     (DONE) Handle cases in which the room already exists / does not exist

 -> File transfer
-    Users should be able to send files to broadcast file to all users in room User should send even:SEND_FILE <room_name> <file_path>
+    (DONE) Users should be able to send files to broadcast file to all users in room (DONE)     User should send even:SEND_FILE <room_name> <file_path>
-    Client side application should open server with new socket with given <socket_id>, which will be used to transmit file Client side application should publish file to content to socket Input message should be transformed to be of form event:SEND_FILE <room_name> <port>
+    (DONE) Client side application should open server with new socket with given <socket_id>, which will be used to transmit file
+    (DONE) Client side application should publish file to content to socket (DONE) Input message should be transformed to be of form event:SEND_FILE <room_name> <port>
-    Room should open connection to given socket and act as client to receive file At the same time all room members should receive information that there is file to download.
+    (DONE) Room should open connection to given socket and act as client to receive file At the same time all room members should receive information that there is file to download.
-    In case user confirms with command event:ACCEPT_FILE <file_name>, new thread should be created to receive file contents (DONE - better not) Is there new socket needed?
+    (ABANDONED FOR IT WAS TOO COMPLICATED )In case user confirms with command event:ACCEPT_FILE <file_name>, new thread should be created to receive file contents
+    (DONE - better not) Is there new socket needed?
 Better use the same one to transfer files and data

+-> Logging
+    New consumer should be added to handle message LOG_MESSAGE created for logging and perhaps others (e.g. WRITE_TO_ROOM) Consumer should create file and write messages - previously decorate it with timestamp Composition!
+So the writer can be exchanged later, for instance not to write to flat file, but some other messages sink Users should store which rooms there were in.
+Initially user should be able to fetch all history, optional feature is only during time where user was in room.
+    FETCH_HISTORY - should be consumed by the same consumer.
+This means that we should be able not only to write to the file, but also read.
+    Read log should be concluded with PUBLISH_HISTORY message publishes, with log as payload.
+It should be consumed by dedicated consumer, who should have access to collection of users.
+Only requester should be sent

     This should have nothing to do with code handling rooms.
 Therefore, information about rooms in